5 ways to move more throughout the day - ExBulletin

 5 ways to move more throughout the day

-I share activity metrics with my oldest friend apple watch I have had my eyes wide open for several months.
-Apart from the fact that he miraculously burned 700 calories in the same workout that I burned his 315 calories (on a nice day), he’s also amazing.
-Are standing – Like when every hour his watch prompts him to get a “credit”.
+Over the past few months, I’ve been sharing activity metrics with my oldest friend on my Apple Watch, and it’s been eye-opening.
+Aside from the fact that he miraculously burns his 700 calories in the same workout that burns his 315 calories (on a nice day), he’s also good at standing.
+I’m here. while I?
 This is a work in progress.
 I often pay attention to the demands of my desk life.
 But under his influence, I doubled down on my efforts to game his day.

 Within two months of making an effort to get up regularly, I noticed a definite improvement in my productivity.
-From circling the kitchen island with sparkling water in hand to walking up to the rooftop to catch some fresh Brooklyn air, the various travel breaks have driven me to get more done.
+From circling the kitchen island with a seltzer in hand to walking up to the rooftop to catch some fresh Brooklyn air, the various travel breaks have driven me to get more done.

 Say “Your body needs to be active” Personal Trainer Corey Lewis, co-founder and CEO of 1and1 Life.
 “It wasn’t designed to be sedentary, so it’s great to encourage opportunities to be active throughout the day.
-It can also help keep you away from accidental injuries that can arise from inactive joints and muscles.
+It can also help keep you away from accidental injuries caused by inactive joints and muscles.

 The benefits are clear.
 Here are five ways to put it into practice.